LambdaGeo/rwh-ptbr/cap06.md

 ```

 This problem of _overlapping instances_ is a consequence of Haskell's open world assumption.
 Here's a simpler example that makes it clearer what's going on.
-[1 comment](comments: show / hide)

 ```haskell
 -- arquivo: src/Ch06.hs